-A. interviews with the Complainant;

-- B. interviews with the Respondent; - C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.
+- A. interviews with the Complainant; - B. interviews with the Respondent; - C. interviews with any other witnesses who may reasonably be expected to have any information relevant to the allegations; - D. consideration of any documentation or other information presented by the Complainant, Respondent, or any other witness that is reasonably believed to be relevant to the allegations.

 At the conclusion of the investigation, the CO or designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful discrimination/retaliation as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful discrimination/retaliation.
 The CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
-In determining if unlawful discrimination or retaliation occurred, a preponderance of evidence standard will be used.
+In determining if unlawful discrimination or retaliation occurred, a preponderance of evidence standard will be used. () The CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.